printpal-io/DSF_PrintWatchAI_Plugin/README.md

 - SSH into the SBC
 - Enter the following command: `sudo systemctl restart duetwebserver`

+This will restart the webserver and register the endpoints correctly.
+This must be done every time the SBC is started up.
+This should be fixed in the next release.

 ## Usage
 **Getting started with the plugin.**
   1. Go to the plugin tab by navigating the side panel **Plugins -> PrintWatch AI**